George Sokolsky

-George Ephraim Sokolsky (1893–1962) was a weekly radio broadcaster for the National Association of Manufacturers and a columnist for the New York Herald Tribune, who later switched to The New York Sun and other Hearst newspapers.
+George Ephraim Sokolsky (September 5, 1893 – December 12, 1962) was a weekly radio broadcaster for the National Association of Manufacturers and a columnist for the New York Herald Tribune, who later switched to The New York Sun and other Hearst newspapers.
 He was also an expert on China.
 Sokolsky was widely regarded as Joseph McCarthy's mentor.
 He even introduced McCarthy to Roy Cohn and G. David Schine, two key players in McCarthy's Red Scare.

 Background

 George Ephraim Sokolsky was born on September 5, 1893, in Utica, New York.
 His father was a Russian-born rabbi.
 In 1917, Sokolsky received a BA from Columbia University's School of Journalism.

 Career

-USSR 1917-1918
+Russia 1917-1918

 While at Columbia University, Sokolsky became a leader among student radicals and headed the welcoming committee for Leon Trotsky who arrived in New York in early January 1917.
 In February 1917, Sokolsky was attracted by the February Revolution and went to Russia to write for Russian Daily News, an English-language newspaper.
 After the overthrow of the Kerensky government by the Bolsheviks, he became disillusioned with the revolution.
 His Columbia classmate Bennett Cerf was to observe many decades later: "Suddenly the flaming radical, Sokolsky, became the flaming reactionary, George Sokolsky, and one of the most important columnists in the United States of America."